Research Snapshot

 The key shift is that silver stopped trading like just another casualty of the cross-commodity washout.
 Reuters’ coverage of the broader slump matters because silver usually gets hit harder than gold when markets de-risk quickly.
 It carries more cyclical baggage through solar, electronics, and industrial demand.

 But once that liquidation pressure eases, silver can recover faster than gold if the market starts to price in renewed industrial demand, a lower probability of extended panic selling, or a more constructive precious-metals setup.
-Reuters’ note on silver quietly outperforming gold points directly at that dynamic.
+Reuters’ note on silver quietly showing stronger relative performance than gold points directly at that dynamic.

 This does not mean silver has become risk-free.
 It means the market is re-evaluating whether the prior sell-off went too far relative to the metal’s combined monetary and industrial demand story.